§ Grants & compliance

 Capturing compliant photographs

 The photograph rules are the same as any porosity capture.
-Side-on, perpendicular, sky behind the hedge, camera level.
+Side-on, perpendicular to the hedge, sky behind, camera level.
 See the hedgerow capture guide for the full protocol.
-The HRW1-specific additions are about coverage rather than technique:
+The compliance-relevant additions are about coverage rather than technique:

-- Tag each frame with GPS (most phones do this automatically).
-The audit pack expects to know which photograph is which hedge.
+• Tag each frame with GPS (most phones do this automatically).
+Audit packs expect to know which photograph is which hedge.

-- Photograph in the same season each year.
-In-leaf summer captures are the normal SFI standard; bare-branch winter captures are usable but harder to compare year-on-year if you mix seasons.
+• Photograph in the same season each year.
+In-leaf summer captures are the standard; bare-branch winter captures are usable but harder to compare year-on-year if seasons mix.

 Adding the porosity figure